1toods/clapper/README.md

 Build this as a docker image and put the sweb folder as input directory.

 ## Usage
+Build the container with `docker build -t sweb_tester .`.
 Start container.
 Make sure to point your SWEB directory to `/SWEB/` inside the container.
 Make sure to mount a RAM disk to `/tmp` inside the container to save SSD writes.